BeirutAI/IntroSDC/README.md

 Happy coding ðŸ’» <br />

+The workshop was recorded and uploaded to [YouTube](https://www.youtube.com/watch?v=vKisv2i-p7I)

 # Instructors
 The presentation and the theory part was prepared and presented by [Leon Lahoud](https://www.linkedin.com/in/leon-lahoud-812ab831/) and the technical workshop was prepared and presented by [Christophe Zoghbi](https://www.linkedin.com/in/christophezoghbi/)